-Dr. Gabriela Marin Thornton is an instructional associate professor of international affairs at the Bush School of Government and Public Service at Texas A&M University.
+Dr. Gabriela Marin Thornton is an instructional associate professor of International Affairs at the Bush School of Government and Public Service at Texas A&M University.
 She received both her MA (international studies, 2002) and PhD (international studies, 2006) from the University of Miami.
-She teaches classes on international politics in theory and practice, the European Union, NATO and European security, and democratization processes .
+She teaches classes on international politics in theory and practice, the European Union, and NATO.
 Dr. Thornton’s work has been published in such peer-reviewed venues as International Politics, European Perspectives in Politics and Society, Oxford Bibliographies, and Republic of Letters Publishing.
 Her research focuses on international relations, transatlantic security, the European Union, and Romani issues.
-She has published opinion pieces in The Conversation US, The Washington Post, and The Diplomatic Courier, and has given invited lectures and roundtable presentations in Sweden, Japan, Norway, Netherlands, Germany, Italy, and Romania.
+She has published opinion pieces in The Conversation US, The Washington Post, The Diplomatic Courier, The National Interest, and has given invited lectures and roundtable presentations in Sweden, Japan, Norway, Netherlands, Germany, Italy, and Romania.

 In the fall of 2017, she was elected President of Texas A&M Women’s Faculty network, a position that she still holds.